-Edgewater Park Fire District No.1 contracts with Beverly City Fire District for Beverly to provide fire protection services to Edgewater Park Fire District No.1.
+Township of Edgewater Park Fire District No.1's contracts with Beverly City Fire District for Beverly to provide fire protection services to Edgewater Park Fire District No.1.
 The agreement is subject to annual approval and appropriation of funds by the voters and governing bodies of both districts.
-The term of the agreement is for four years from January 1, 2017 through December 31, 2020.
-The agreed amounts as of December 31, 2019 are as follows:
+The term of the agreement is for one years from January 1, 2021 through December 31, 2021.
+The agreed amount as of December 31, 2020 is \$292,740 for the 2021 year.

-Year Amount 2020 \$ 289,842